 Tommy, Calvert Class of 2016and a rising freshman at Harvard also emphasizes, “Calvert allowed me to explore what I am interested in and try new things by encouraging me to step outside of my comfort zone.”

 At Calvert, Tommy was not only a three-sport athlete for the Mighty Bees but also the lead in the Middle School rendition of “Oklahoma.”
 Because of these experiences, he notes, “When it came time to picking a college, having a good understanding of what I wanted was an essential aspect of the admissions process.”

 This exercise of seeking out the best fit has been critical for Calvert graduates as they move into high school and beyond.
 Defining their goals, honing their interests, and putting themselves forward takes practice and courage.

 It is no wonder that Calvert graduates land at selective schools.
 They have been prepared for this transition since age five, tested the process at age 14, and found their footing at age 18.
 This experience has been a springboard for their future success.

 Both Isabelle and Hailey balance the academic rigors of college with starting positions on the Yale and Hopkins Women’s Varsity Lacrosse teams.
 Isabelle was recently selected for a highly competitive summer internship at Bank of America in Manhattan.
 William was unanimously selected as his fraternity president and serves as the president of the Minority Business Association at MIT.
-Lilly was recently chosen as the Assistant Director of Marketing for the 2020’s International Conference of Business Today, a student-run organization on Princeton’s campus founded in 1968 by Steve Jobs.
+Lilly was recently chosen as the Assistant Director of Marketing for the 2020’s International Conference of Business Today, a student-run organization on Princeton’s campus founded in 1968 by Steve Forbes.

 Isabelle, Hailey, Tommy, William, and Lilly graduated from four different high schools and each attend one of the most selective colleges in the United States.
 But they all went to Calvert first.